Deprecations

 Helm V2

-Helm V2 was deprecated in November 2020 and is no longer receiving any updates.
+Helm V2 was deprecated in November 2020 and is no longer receiving updates.

-As a result, coupled with very low usage, Helm V2 support will be disabled in 2024.3 and removed in 2025.1.
-Deprecation warnings in both the UI and in task logs where Helm V2 is being used have been added in 2024.1.
+As a result, coupled with very low usage, Helm V2 support will be switched off in 2024.3 and removed in 2025.1.
+When you use 2024.1, you’ll see deprecation warnings in both the UI and task logs if you use Helm V2.

-There is an official Helm V2 to V3 migration guide which details the process of migrating to using Helm V3.
-Once this has been done, the Helm Upgrade deployment process steps in Octopus Server need to be updated to specify Helm V3, rather than Helm V2.
+An official Helm V2 to V3 migration guide details migration to Helm V3.
+After upgrading Helm, you should update deployment process steps in Octopus to use Helm V3 rather than Helm V2.

 Azure Cloud Services (Classic)

-Azure have announced the sun setting of the original Cloud Services resource, renamed Cloud Services (Classic), with the final retirement date set as August 31, 2024.
-In a little over 6 months, teams that are still relying on this cloud service will be unable to deploy to them at all, with Octopus Deploy or otherwise.
+Azure has announced the sunsetting of the original Cloud Services resource, renamed Cloud Services (Classic), with the final retirement date set as August 31, 2024.
+In a little over 6 months, teams still relying on this cloud service will be unable to deploy to them, with Octopus Deploy or otherwise.

-In the lead up to this, Octopus workloads making use of Azure Cloud Service Targets, Azure Cloud Service Steps or Management Certificates in Octopus Deploy will start to see in-app and in-task warnings appear in Octopus Server 2024.1.
+In the lead-up, Octopus workloads using Azure Cloud Service Targets, Azure Cloud Service Steps, or Management Certificates in Octopus Deploy will start to see in-app and in-task warnings appear in Octopus Server 2024.1.

-The recommended migration path outlined by Azure is to make use of the separate Azure Cloud Services (extended support) product, however at this time there are no plans to support this feature in Octopus natively.
+The recommended migration path outlined by Azure is to make use of the separate Azure Cloud Services (extended support) product.
+There are no plans to support this feature in Octopus.

 Dropped support for Windows Server 2003 and un-patched Windows Server 2008 Workers and Targets

 Windows Server 2003 Workers and Targets will no longer execute Octopus workloads from 2024.1.
-It is highly recommended that you upgrade your targets to a later version of Windows Server before updating your Octopus Server instance to this release as deployments and runbooks using these machines are unlikely to run.
+We highly recommend upgrading your targets to a later version of Windows Server before updating your Octopus Server instance to this release, as deployments and runbooks using these machines are unlikely to run.

-Windows Server 2008 Workers and Targets that do not have the latest Service Packs installed will also no longer execute Octopus workloads from 2024.1 due to the dependency on .NET Framework 4.6.2 which is unavailable on these Operating Systems.
-It is highly recommended that you upgrade your targets to a later version of Windows Server before updating your Octopus Server instance to this release as deployments and runbooks using these machines are unlikely to run.
+Windows Server 2008 Workers and Targets that do not have the latest Service Packs installed will also no longer execute Octopus workloads from 2024.1 due to the dependency on .NET Framework 4.6.2, which is unavailable on these Operating Systems.
+We strongly recommend that you upgrade your targets to a later version of Windows Server before updating your Octopus Server instance to this release, as deployments and runbooks using these machines are unlikely to run.

 Further details on the background for this update are available on the Dropping support for Windows Server 2003 machines blog post.